astridyz/Celesta/docs/Core Concepts/Traits.md

 This approach minimizes unnecessary processing and allows the system to respond dynamically to changes in the game or entities' state.

+Traits can be anything.
+Functions to create an instance, a loop for an AI algorithm or even changing a number.
+If the requirements are no longer meet, they will be removed.
+When this happen, if the entity meet the requirements again, the trait you be applied once again.

 ### Trait requirements

 ```lua